LukasWoodtli/WebPage/pelican/content/models_of_computation.md

 - $\alpha$-conversion: changing a functions 'argument symbol' ($\lambda x.x \equiv \lambda y.y$)
 - $\eta$-conversion: $\lambda v. f v \equiv f$ because $(\lambda v. f v) a \equiv f a$

-## Chruch Numerals
+## Church Numerals

 - Numbers can be encoded as functions
-- Arbitary encoding of numbers suggested by church
+- Arbitrary encoding of numbers suggested by church

 Each number is a function that takes 2 arguments: $f$ and $x$: